UPS plane crashes and explodes at a Kentucky airport, leaving at least 9 dead and others missing

 What happened to the plane?

-Pablo Rojas, an aviation attorney, said that based on videos of the crash the aircraft appeared to be struggling to gain altitude as a fire blazed on its left side around one of its engines.
-Given the fuel the plane was carrying, it was only a matter of time before the blaze spread rapidly or an explosion happened.
+Based on videos of the crash, aviation attorney Pablo Rojas said the aircraft appeared to be struggling to gain altitude as a fire blazed on its left side around one of its engines.

 Golden reported from Seattle.
-AP reporters Ed White in Detroit, John Raby in Cross Lanes, West Virginia, Adrian Sainz in Memphis, Tennessee, and Kathy McCormack in Concord, New Hampshire, contributed to this report.
+Associated Press reporters Josh Funk in Omaha, Nebraska; Ed White in Detroit; John Raby in Cross Lanes, West Virginia; Adrian Sainz in Memphis, Tennessee; and Kathy McCormack in Concord, New Hampshire, contributed.